erichards52/Master-Project/README.md

 This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.

 **Custom Database**
-If you wish to create your own custom database, merely add the following lines to ratKrakDBCreationScript.py such that the taxonomic ID is changed to the taxonomic ID for the genome/species/reference sequence you wish to incorporate before running the script.
+If you wish to create your own custom database, merely add the following lines to ratKrakDBCreationScript.py such that <$ID> is changed to the taxonomic ID for the genome/species/reference sequence you wish to incorporate before running the script.

 print('Downloading <$ANY> genome'+'\n')
 download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')